TylorS167/mostly-html/README.md

 # Mostly HTML

-> Creates HTML from mostly-dom a VNode
+> Creates HTML from mostly-dom VNode

 ## Get it
 ```sh